 This lovely and strange little plant satisfies my curiosity and fascination with the geometries found in plant life.
 These plants were growing in the kitchen garden of Dundurn Historic House in Hamilton ON.
 Watercolour and graphite, 14″h x 10.5″w. ©Kathryn Chorney

-A recent piece from summer 2016.
-It’s wonderful how the pentagonal form of the bud blends into a rounded dome.
+A piece from summer 2016.
+Again, just a simple little garden plant, but presenting an element of natural wonder in how the pentagonal form of the bud blends into a rounded dome.
 Watercolour and graphite, approx 8″h x 10″w. ©Kathryn Chorney

 These vase-like forms remind me of the cosmic presence within everyday things.
 Observing natural forms, like these onion sections, influences my thinking when drawing from imagination.
 The abstract figures were originally drawn in my ‘inner monk’ sketchbook.
 I draw these freehand – I don’t use any digital media for these.
 The slightly chart-like composition is a bit of homage to the great biological illustrator Ernst Haeckl.
 Watercolour and graphite, 14″h x 11″w. ©Kathryn Chorney